Potter Box: Steps

 The Potter Box is an ethical framework used to make decisions by utilizing four categories which Potter identifies as universal to all ethical dilemmas.
 Potter was a theologian when he developed this moral reasoning framework.
-The Potter Box uses four dimensions of moral analysis to help in situations where ethical dilemmas occur: Facts, Values, Principles, and Loyalties as described below.
+The Potter Box uses four dimensions of moral analysis to help in situations where ethical dilemmas occur: Facts, Values, Principles, and Loyalties.

-The Potter Box consists of a few simple steps, which can be completed in any order.
-You may also move between the steps several times before an adequate decision is made.
-The steps are numbered for simplicity's sake, and it may help you to organize the steps into quadrants (Cliff Christens came up with this idea).
+The Potter Box consists of a few steps, which can be completed in any order.
+The user may move between the steps several times before an adequate decision is made.
+The steps are numbered for simplicity's sake, and Cliff Christians has organized the steps into quadrants.

-Definition / Facts
+Definition / facts

 The definition stage of the Potter Box concerns the facts of the issue at hand.
 Here is where the analyst should set out all facts without making judgments or hiding any facts.

 Example: Using a photograph of a car wreck to promote safe driving, making it visible to the target viewers.

 Values

 At this stage the analyst should state and compare the merits of different values to acknowledge the influences on decision-making.
 By referring to the specific concerns of the individuals involved, it allows the analyst to identify differences in perspectives.

 We may judge something according to aesthetic values (harmonious, pleasing), professional values (innovative, prompt), logical values (consistent, competent), sociocultural values (thrift, hard work), and moral values (honesty, nonviolence).

-Example (continued)- Will the shock value of the images encourage safe driving habits?
+Example: Will the shock value of the images encourage safe driving habits?
 Will the images stir up potentially disturbing memories for certain people?